VtoroyChadaev/smt-checks/README.md

 ### TwobyteADD

-There must be constraints in TwoByteAdd scheme, ensuring that all values are single bytes, but there aren't.
+There must be constraints in TwoByteAdd scheme, ensuring that all values are single bytes, but there aren't for `add` and `carry`.

 So it's possible to cheat program restrictions.
 SMT solver is expected to find such values